-It can also be accessed and improved through a public repository hosted by Bitbucket.
+It can also be accessed and improved through a public repository hosted by Sourcehut.

-The source code of shapeViewer is very complex and open sourcing the more technical parts requires properly commenting and organizing the code, which will take some time.
-Meanwhile, all algorithms and data necessary to evaluate the scientific output of the software are provided in the User Manual.
+The source code of shapeViewer is very complex and open sourcing the more technical parts requires properly commenting and organizing the code, which will take some time but will definitely happen in the near future.
+All algorithms and data necessary to evaluate the scientific output of the software are provided in the user manual.

 I kindly ask each publication making use of my tools to include the relevant acknowledgement: